 In our home, holding hands might be a source of connection.
 Another moment, it might seem like a controlling behavior.
 We have learned that playful physical touch is acceptable most times!

 Usually, when we think of connecting with our teens/tweens, we think of father-daughter and mother-son type dates.
-Quality time is less about a checklist of things you should do with your adolescent and more about the relationship.
+But, quality time is less about a checklist of things you should do with your adolescent and more about the relationship.

 Our oldest daughter likes to go to the gym with The Man a couple times a week.
 Although, it is dangerous when he makes her laugh while she holds iron weight above her head!
 They have multiple inside jokes from their gym time.
 Plus, they have great conversations about what is happening in her life, or about the human behavior they observe there.